-New Orleans Gold Rugby Club signed Kane Thompson for a three-year extension through the 2022 Major League Rugby season.
-The 37-year-old lock/No.8 is 6’7″ and weighs 249 lbs.
-He will be 38 prior to the 2020 season and played in 15 of the team’s 16 games in 2019.
+NOLA Gold Rugby Club Kane Thompson enters year two of his three-year contract extension through the 2022 Major League Rugby season.
+The 39-year-old lock/No.8 is 6’7″ and weighs 250 lbs.

-Thompson, who is from Wellington, New Zealand, will fulfill an important team need at lock.
-Last season.
-John Sullivan played most of the season at lock instead of his natural back-row position.
+Thompson, who is from Wellington, New Zealand, fulfills an important team need at lock or No.8.

 Thompson is a season veteran rugby player.
 He played for Wellington College from 2002-2005 for the Wellington Lions in the National Provincial Championship.
 He then played in the Mitre 10 Cup for Southland from 2005-07 and for the Highlanders from 2006-2007.

-Thompson then left New Zealand and played for Dax in the French Rugby ProD2 League from 2007-2010.
+Thompson then left New Zealand and played for Dax in the French Top 14 League.
 Then it was back to Southland in 2010, Hawke’s Bay in 2011, before playing Super Rugby with the Chiefs in 2012.
 For the remainder of 2012, he played in the Japan Top League for the Canon Eagles.

 In 2014 Thompson returned to the Chiefs, making six appearances before signing with the English Premiership Newcastle Falcons from 2014-2016.